Tais993/Async-programming/index.md

 In my eyes, it's perfect!
 But not everyone agrees, some people don't like the fact that the blocking calls are implicit concurrent.
 And it's upto you to decide whenever you mind that, I personally don't, I trust the implementation enough.

+## Benefits

+Short summarization of what I mentioned before, it brings support to concurrent, parallel programming without being forced